 He wishes to divest himself of responsibly yes, but built into that, of Truth.
 This is a foreshadowing of Lear in the middle of the play, when he is forced to see the truth, and flat out rejects it.

 We are trained to welcome things into our lives that make our lives better, or more comfortable.
 Yet there is always someone or something to take advantage of that desire.
 There’s always an Edmund to pounce when our guard is down.
 Call them marketers, call them politicians – we are more Lear than we care to admit.
 Sometimes we don't want to "see better".
-Sometimes it's easier to bleat.
+Sometimes it's easier to shake off all cares.

 Before we approach Lear, let us begin with the sometimes weaker side plot: Gloucester and his sons.
 We see Gloucester and his bastard son, Edmund, in the opening lines, in which we learn that Edmund is a bastard, Gloucester is embarrassed to call him son, and that Gloucester is a bit crude, insofar as he talks about fornicating with Edmund’s mom right in front of Edmund.
 They then disappear into the background of the Lear plot until the next scene, where Edmund is given this monologue:

 Thou, nature, art my goddess; to thy law